Impressionism: Female Impressionists

 The critics of the time lumped these four together without regard to their personal styles, techniques, or subject matter.
 Critics viewing their works at the exhibitions often attempted to acknowledge the women artists' talents but circumscribed them within a limited notion of femininity.
 Arguing for the suitability of Impressionist technique to women's manner of perception, Parisian critic S.C. de Soissons wrote:One can understand that women have no originality of thought, and that literature and music have no feminine character; but surely women know how to observe, and what they see is quite different from that which men see, and the art which they put in their gestures, in their toilet, in the decoration of their environment is sufficient to give is the idea of an instinctive, of a peculiar genius which resides in each one of them.

-While Impressionism legitimized the domestic social life as subject matter, of which women had intimate knowledge, it also tended to limit them to that subject matter.
+While Impressionism legitimised the domestic social life as subject matter, of which women had intimate knowledge, it also tended to limit them to that subject matter.
 Portrayals of often-identifiable sitters in domestic settings, which could offer commissions, were dominant in the exhibitions.
 The subjects of the paintings were often women interacting with their environment by either their gaze or movement.
 Cassatt, in particular, was aware of her placement of subjects: she kept her predominantly female figures from objectification and cliche; when they are not reading, they converse, sew, drink tea, and when they are inactive, they seem lost in thought.

 The women Impressionists, like their male counterparts, were striving for "truth", for new ways of seeing and new painting techniques; each artist had an individual painting style.
 Women Impressionists, particularly Morisot and Cassatt, were conscious of the balance of power between women and objects in their paintings – the bourgeois women depicted are not defined by decorative objects, but instead, interact with and dominate the things with which they live.
 There are many similarities in their depictions of women who seem both at ease and subtly confined.
 Gonzalès' Box at the Italian Opera depicts a woman staring into the distance, at ease in a social sphere but confined by the box and the man standing next to her.
-Cassatt's painting Young Girl at a Window is brighter in color but remains constrained by the canvas edge as she looks out the window.
+Cassatt's painting Young Girl at a Window is brighter in colour but remains constrained by the canvas edge as she looks out the window.